mikeric/rivets/_posts/2012-09-07-configure.md

 })
 {% endhighlight %}

+### Event Handlers

+Rivets.js comes with an `on-*` binder for attaching event handlers to DOM nodes on a particular event.
+Depending on your workflow, you may want to augment how Rivets.js calls your event handlers.
+The `handler` function lets you do just that.

+The default event handler behaves like a standard DOM event handler --- called in the context of the event target, passing in the event object as the first argument --- but with a second argument for the full model scope of that view.

+{% highlight javascript %}
+rivets.configure({
+  handler: function(target, event, binding) {
+    this.call(target, event, binding.view.models)
+  }
+})
+{% endhighlight %}

+As you can see, the `handler` function gets called in the context of the original event handler, passing in the event target, event object, and the `Rivets.Binding` instance as arguments.
+You can then use the `Rivets.Binding` instance to pass in additional arguments to your event handlers.

 ### Prefix & Data Preloading

 To prevent data attribute collision, you can set the `prefix` option to something like `rv` so that your data binding attributes are accessed as `data-rv-text` instead of just `data-text`.